DevExpress/devextreme-documentation/concepts/40 Angular Components/00 DevExtreme Angular Components.md

     - [Add DevExtreme](/Documentation/Guide/Angular_Components/Getting_Started/Add_DevExtreme_to_an_Angular_CLI_Application/) to your Angular application.

-    - Create [an application with a template](/Documentation/Guide/Angular_Components/Getting_Started/Create_a_DevExtreme_Application/) for quick setup.
+    - Create [a new application with a template](/Documentation/Guide/Angular_Components/Getting_Started/Create_a_DevExtreme_Application/) for quick setup.

 2. **Learn Basics**
 See the [component configuration syntax](/Documentation/Guide/Angular_Components/Component_Configuration_Syntax/).

 3. **Explore**
-Edit and copy code from [over 400 technical demos](https://js.devexpress.com/Demos/WidgetsGallery).
+Examine [over 400 technical demos](https://js.devexpress.com/Demos/WidgetsGallery) you can edit and copy code from.

 ## Getting Help